rhjacobsen/CN_workshops/Workshops/5/README.md

 * OSPF to BGP redistribution:
     * On DNK-2: OSPF networks are injected into BGP with the default values.
     * On DNK-3: OSPF networks are injected into BGP with the default values.

+Spent a moment to study the  [VTY terminal interface](https://www.quagga.net/docs/docs-multi/VTY-Overview.html#VTY-Overview) in Quagga.

 ### Preparation